 Tomoki received his Ph.D. from Kyoto University, Japan in 2017 under supervision of Dr. Hye-Won Shin and Dr. Kazuhisa Nakayama.
 Prior to his graduate studies, Tomoki attended Kyoto University, obtaining his Bachelor of Science (2012) and Master of Science (2014) both in Pharmaceutical Science.
 Being supported by Japan Society for the Promotion of the Science (JSPS) Research Fellowship for Young Scientists (2016-2017 as DC2, 2017-2018 as PD), Tomoki studied the role of phospholipid flippase in plasma membrane bilayer asymmetry.
 He published his findings in The Journal of Biological Chemistry as a first author.
 He also co-authored papers in Nature Communications, Molecular Biology of the Cell, The EMBO Journal.
 In the Saheki lab, Tomoki studies the role of membrane contact sites in intracellular lipid traffic.
 Tomoki was awarded Overseas Research Fellowship from Japan Society for the Promotion of Science (日本学術振興会・海外特別研究員).

 Bilge Ercan, Ph.D.
 (Chemistry) Research Fellow (September 2018 - )

 Bilge received her Ph.D. from National University of Singapore (NUS) in 2018 under supervision of Dr. Shu-Sin Chng.
 Being supported by SINGA Fellowship, Bilge studied the role of phospholipid transfer in the maintenance of lipid asymmetry in Escherichia coli, using cell-free in vitro reconstitution approaches.
-She published her findings in eLife as a co-first author.
+She published her findings in eLife and Biochemistry as a first author.
 Prior to her graduate studies, Bilge received her Bachelor of Science (BSc) in Chemistry from Hacettepe Uniersity, Turkey and obtained her Master of Science (MSc) in Materials Science and Engineering from Koc University, Turkey under supervision of Dr. A. Levent Demirel.
 In the Saheki lab, Bilge studies the role of membrane contact sites in intracellular lipid traffic.

 Nur Raihanah Binte Mohd Harion, B.Eng.
 (Hons) Graduate Student LKCMedicine PhD program (July 2018 - )